pyta-uoft/website/index.md

 ### E0302: Unexpected special method signature {#E0302}

 Occurs when a special method (has underscores on both sides) does not have the expected number of arguments.
-Python comes with an expected signature of arguments, and if we create a method with the same name and a different amount of arguments, it can cause exceptions to be raised.
+These special methods have an expected signature, and if we create a method with the same name and a different amount of arguments, it can cause exceptions to be raised.

 ```python